molecula/documentation/cloud/cloud-tables/_posts/2022-11-17-cloud-table-delete-column.md

 ---
-title: How do I drop a column from a FeatureBase Cloud table?
+title: How do I delete a column from a FeatureBase Cloud table?
 ---

+You may need to delete a column if:
+* the data-type is incorrect for incoming data
+* the column contains incorrect data

 ## Before you begin